Table of Contents

 Insofar as startups go, it’s the same as setting up a medical dispensary, minus some restrictions regarding medical patients.

-So far, since January, only West Hollywood had stores licensed to sell to the over 21 crowds with valid identification.
+So far, since January, only West Hollywood has had stores licensed to sell to the over 21 crowds with valid identification.
 Think about that.
 So WeHo nailed it.
 The bottom line is once you find a city to set up shop, you still need to get legal to be for profit.

 Cannabis businesses that have already received any required licenses or permits from their local jurisdiction may apply for state licenses to operate a for-profit from various agencies.

 As discussed, California and almost every city have anti-smoking ordinances.
-So with the legality of marijuana, people need a place to smoke without fear of fine or arrest by local officials.
+So with the legality of marijuana, people need a place to smoke without fear of fines or arrest by local officials.
 This means cities will likely issue permits to those lucky few businesses who can navigate all the startup red tape or those with existing locations.

 And last but not least, rooms cannot do business within 600 feet of any school.